With only 13 on the continent, the best countries to visit in South America really depend on your preference.

 1. Peru: Outdoorsy Adventures

 You may know that Peru is full of famous Mayan archaeological sites, the towering Andes Mountains, and the highest lake in the world.
-But you’ll also find hidden oases in the desert, rainbow mountains, and the “poor man’s Galapagos” islands.
+But what you might not know?
+You’ll also find hidden oases in the desert, rainbow mountains, and the “poor man’s Galapagos” islands.

 For travelers that love the outdoors, this is definitely one of the best South American countries to visit.
 Tackle the 4-day trek along the Inka Trail to Machu Picchu.
 Try sandboarding on the dunes surrounding the desert oasis of Huacachina.
 Explore the floating islands of Lake Titicaca.
 Hike to the surreal Rainbow Mountain.
 Hop in a boat and take a tour of the Islas Ballestas (Poor Man’s Galapagos) where you’ll find sleeping sea lions, Humboldt penguins, and blue-footed boobies.